 Cream then met a visiting policeman from New York City.
 The policeman had heard of the “Lambeth Poisoner” and Cream therefore offered to give him a brief tour of where the various victims lived.
 The policeman then happened to mention the tour to a British policeman, who found Cream’s detailed knowledge of the case suspicious.

 The noose began tightening for Cream when Scotland Yard decided to put him under surveillance.
 Investigators quickly discovered that Cream visited prostitutes.
 They also contacted authorities in the United States and learned that he had been convicted and imprisoned for killing Daniel Stott in 1881.
 It therefore seemed reasonable to British authorities that Thomas Neill was Thomas Neill Cream.

 On 3 June 1892, the threatening letter that Thomas Neill Cream had written to Harper’s father was what ultimately got him arrested under the name of Thomas Neill.
 However, Cream insisted he was not Thomas Neill Cream but rather only Thomas Neill.
 Ten days after his arrest he was formally charged with Clover’s death and with the deaths of Donworth, Marsh, and Shrivell.
-In addition, he was charged with the attempted murder of Harvey and extortion for the blackmail letters he had written.
+In addition, he was charged with the attempted murder of Harvey and extortion for the blackmail letters he had written and sent.